travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ctrl-b 0
 ```

-This switches your session's focus to the window with the given index.
+This switches your session's focus to the window with the index 0.
+You can substitute `0` with any valid index to switch to that window.

 Switching between windows can be helpful if you want to run long-running process in
 one window while looking at the debug VM in another.